PV-Tutorials/pyData-2021-Solar-PV-Modeling/README.md

   and total array output

 ## Tutorial Setup
-These tutoriala are designed to run on [Jupyter](https://jupyter.org), a browser based interactive notebook that allows you to run the tutorial in the cloud without any additional setup.
+These tutorials are designed to run on [Jupyter](https://jupyter.org), a browser based interactive notebook that allows you to run the tutorial in the cloud without any additional setup.
 During the conference, June 20-25, you will be provided with a link and credentials to join the tutorial.
 After the